mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 ## Offer sincere praise

-I talked earlier about giving the author the gift of code examples during the review.
-Another gift that developers like to receive is sincere praise.
+Remember that code review doesn't have to be all negative.
+Code reviews are an opportunity for positive reinforcement as well.
 If you sent someone a changelist to review, wouldn't you like to hear comments like these in response?

 * "I never knew about this API.
 That's really useful!"
 * "This is a really elegant solution.
 I never would have thought of this."